Rohingya genocide: Refugee crisis

 In 2017, the vast majority of Rohingya people were displaced and became refugees as a result of the genocide.
 At the peak of the crisis in the same year, over a million, in January alone some reports disclosed, 92,000 Rohingya people were forced to flee to other countries because of the violence.
 Most fled to Bangladesh while others escaped to India, Thailand, Malaysia, and other parts of South and Southeast Asia.
 It was estimated that around 650,000 Rohingya Muslims had fled Myanmar as of November 2017.
 The refugee crisis resulted in the largest human exodus in Asia since the Vietnam War.
 According to the United Nations reports, as of January 2018, nearly 690,000 Rohingya people had fled or had been driven out of Rakhine State who sought refuge in Bangladesh.
 Prior to this time, around 65,000 had fled from Myanmar to Bangladesh between October 2016 and January 2017, while 23,000 others had been internally displaced.

 In February 2017, the government of Bangladesh announced that it planned to relocate the new refugees and another 232,000 Rohingya refugees already in the country to Bhasan Char, a sedimentary island in the Bay of Bengal.
 The island first appeared around 2007, formed from washed down silt from the Meghna River.
 The nearest inhabited land, Hatiya Island, is around 30 km away.
 News agencies quoted a regional official describing the plan as "terrible".
 The move received substantial opposition from a number of parties.
 Human rights groups have described the plan as a forced relocation.
 Additionally, concerns were raised over the living conditions on the island, which is low-lying and prone to flooding.
 The island has been described as "only accessible during winter and a haven for pirates".
 Bangladesh authorities have been accused of beating Rohingya who try to flee or protest their conditions in Bhasan Char.

-Various destinations responded to the refugees:
+In November 2017, Myanmar & Bangladesh announced a tentative deal to repatriate Rohingya refugees.
+The accord was viewed by international commentators as a conscious effort by Suu Kyi to address criticism over her lack of action in the conflict.
+This decision, coming after both the United Nations and Rex Tillerson, U.S. Secretary of State, declared that the actions undertaken by the Burmese army against the Rohingya refugees constituted ethnic cleansing, was met with hesitation and criticism by aid groups.